 The Dordogne Valley: Historic and Authentic

-Laborie is located at the heart of the famous Dordogne Valley region in the Lot, South-West France, a beautiful landscape of rolling hills, medieval villages and mighty châteaux.
+Laborie is located in the village of Meyronne at the heart of the famous Dordogne Valley region in the Lot, South-West France, a beautiful landscape of rolling hills, medieval villages and mighty châteaux.
 Defined by the river which gives the region its name, the Dordogne winds through magnificent countryside and historic heritage with an endless stream of activities in France's best preserved environment.

 Château de Belcastel in Lacave, Dordogne Valley